-The Frequency Containment Process' (FCP) objective is to stop the frequency increase or decrease before the instantaneous frequency deviation reached the maximum instantaneous frequency deviation and consequently to stabilise the frequency deviation at a steady-state value not more than the permissible Maximum Steady-State Frequency Deviation1.
+The objective of the Frequency Containment Process (FCP) is to stop the frequency increase or decrease before the instantaneous frequency deviation reaches the maximum instantaneous frequency deviation and consequently to stabilise the frequency deviation at a steady-state value not more than the permissible Maximum Steady-State Frequency Deviation1.
 The objective shall be met by a joint action of FCR within the whole synchronous area.